 Some individuals may have medical conditions or religious beliefs that prevent them from receiving a vaccination.
 Following are instructions for those who may qualify for medical or religious exemptions or accommodations:

-- We are developing a system for students to submit requests for medical and/or religious exemptions and will share more information with those who request it.
-Employees may submit requests for medical and/or religious exemptions by completing the Vaccination Exemption Request Form on the Human Resources forms page.
+- Employees may submit requests for medical and/or religious exemptions by completing the Vaccination Exemption Request Form on the Human Resources forms page.

-All faculty, staff, and students should keep the original copy of their vaccination in a safe place and retain a photo of it on their phone or make a photocopy.
+Members of the College community who are vaccinated will be required to provide documentation.
+Below are the requirements for various groups.
+All faculty, staff, and students should keep the original copy of their vaccination information in a safe place and retain a photo of it on their phone or make a photocopy.
+In addition: